 Dealing with sleep problems in newborns when they are not sleeping through the night becomes challenging for a new parent.
 Sleep issues in babies are very common, and every parent has to deal with them at some point.
 Either it’s colic or teething, parents stay on toes if the newborn keeps waking up due to pain or discomforts.

 Normally, newborns do not have a sleep schedule at this point.
 Sleeping almost 20 hours a day in a womb does not mean the baby continues to sleep that long after birth.
-As your baby grows the sleep hours reduce overtime – and for that parents need to work smart not hard.
+As your baby grows, the sleep hours reduce overtime – and for that, parents need to work smart, not hard.
 Keeping your baby on a schedule is extremely important at this stage.

 As a parent, you must try to follow a schedule with your newborn right from the beginning.
-This certainly does not mean you sleep train a newborn with the cry-it-out or leave-the-room methods.
+This certainly does not mean that you sleep train a newborn with the cry-it-out or leave-the-room methods.
 It is too early for that – and I would never recommend that.

-Newborns communicate through crying – they know no other language.
-So listen, understand and bond with your baby to make it all less overwhelming.
+Newborns communicate through crying – they know no other language; so listen, understand and bond with your baby to make it all less overwhelming.